Your general physician may instruct you to visit a gastroenterologist if you suffer from symptoms such as:

 Your gastroenterologist will help you determine the cause of constipation.

-If you experience diarrhoea for a longer time, it could be due to:
+If you experience diarrhea for a longer time, it could be due to:

 - Lactose intolerance